siddhartha-gadgil/DeptWeb/_seminars/2023/2023-02-17-justin-hilburn.md

 for a semi-simple Lie algebra $\mathfrak{g}$.
 This is roughly the smallest sub-category of $\mathfrak{g}$-mod containing the Verma modules and such that the simple modules have projective covers.
-After work of Beilinson-Bernstein and Beilinson-Ginzburg-Soergel it became clear that the the good homological properties of this category were due to the fact that it can be identified with a category of perverse sheaves on the flag variety $G/B$.
+After work of Beilinson--Bernstein and Beilinson--Ginzburg--Soergel it became clear that the the good homological properties of this category were due to the fact that it can be identified with a category of perverse sheaves on the flag variety $G/B$.